-A. Permanent Improvement Project (PIP) Background
+Permanent Improvement Project (PIP) Background

 In 1991, the South Carolina General Assembly established the Senior Center Permanent Improvement Project (PIP) and appropriated \$948,000 per year from state bingo tax and licensing fee revenues to fund a list of 74 specifically identified capital improvement projects.
-The total amount of funding required to complete these projects was reached in the year 2000.

 The original legislation was amended by the General Assembly in 1997 to continue the program beyond the original list.
-The Lieutenant Governor's Office on Aging (LGOA) was given responsibility for developing an ongoing process to select and fund applications for senior center capital improvement projects.
-The resulting procedures created a competitive grant process for securing Senior Center PIP funds:
+The LGOA was given responsibility for developing an ongoing process to select and fund applications for senior center capital improvement projects.
+The resulting procedures created a competitive grant process for securing PIP funds:

-- 1. PIP funds are available only for permanent improvements to multi-purpose senior centers.
+- PIP grant applications shall be accepted and grants shall be awarded by the LGOA 1. through a competitive process when announced by the agency. - 2.
+PIP funds are available only for permanent improvements to multi-purpose senior centers.
 Examples of allowable expenditures include construction, renovation, expansion, or acquisition of a move-in ready facility, as well as emergency repairs necessary to protect the integrity of the building or the safety and security of the staff and older adults in the facility.
-PIP guidelines do not allow expenditures for architectural, engineering, and planning expenses or general operations, furnishings, supplies, vehicles, or office equipment. - 2.
-The PIP applicant must be a nonprofit entity (public, private, or governmental) recognized by the LGOA as a provider of services to older adults in South Carolina's aging network.
-While national senior center certification is not required, the applicant shall ensure that the PIP multi-purpose senior center meets the established standards set by the National Council on Aging (NCOA) and the National Institute of Senior Centers (NISC). - 3.
-The applicant must be able to provide funds for the operation of the multi-purpose senior center and assure that the activities included in the definition of multi-purpose senior centers in the NCOA and NISC standards are strictly followed and enacted in daily operations of the PIP multi-purpose senior center.
+PIP guidelines do not allow expenditures for architectural, engineering, and planning expenses or general operations, furnishings, supplies, vehicles, or office equipment. - The PIP applicant must be a nonprofit entity (public, private, or governmental) 3. recognized by the LGOA as a provider of services to older adults in South Carolina's aging network.
+While national senior center certification is not required, the applicant shall ensure that the PIP multi-purpose senior center meets the established standards set by the National Council on Aging (NCOA) and the National Institute of Senior Centers (NISC). - Occasionally, the LGOA may have a special one-time PIP cycle to provide funding 4. for commercial freezers and ovens in order to serve frozen meals.
+This special onetime funding will be considered a renovation for matching purposes. - 5.
+The total dollar amount awarded in each grant cycle shall vary depending on the number of applications received, the dollar amounts requested in the applications, and the amount of funds available in the restricted PIP account. - 6.
+When a PIP grant application is approved, a Notification of Grant Award (NGA) shall be signed between the LGOA and the PSA.
+The LGOA shall provide funds to the PSA, and the PSA shall reimburse the PIP recipient directly.
+The PIP recipient is